curif/AgeOfJoyQuartzDocumentation/content/Documents/Attraction audio recommendations.md

 For optimal performance, consider using short audio clips that loop seamlessly without noticeable interruptions.
 This approach helps reduce memory consumption and ensures a smoother user experience.

 To achieve this, it's essential to choose an audio clip that supports loop mode.

-When editing the video, extract only the desired audio track and shorten it to a length that can be effectively looped.
+One possibility is to edit the attraction video, extract only the desired audio track and shorten it to a length that can be effectively looped.

-You can use mono channels to reduce the clip even more.
+You should use mono channels to reduce the clip even more.
 Because we are using spatialization a stereo clip isn't necessary.

 ## Recommended audio properties

 - channels: mono
 - sample rate: 48000hz
-- audio code: mp3
+- audio codec: mp3

-To get the audio clip you could upload the attraction video to a site like https://www.online-convert.com/ or https://cloudconvert.com/mkv-to-mp3.
+To get the audio clip you could upload the attraction video to a site like https://www.online-convert.com/ or https://cloudconvert.com/mkv-to-mp3 and transform it to mp3.

 A site like https://mp3cut.net/es/ could help to cut the audio file.